 We entered into an Employment Agreement with Ronald Martell, effective March 15, 2022 (the "Martell Employment Agreement"), pursuant to which Mr. Martell became our President and Chief Executive Officer.
 Pursuant to the Martell Employment Agreement, Mr. Martell's initial annualized salary is \$675,000, and he will be eligible to receive an annual performance bonus of up to 50% of his base salary.
 His salary and performance bonus percentage may be adjusted in the future at the discretion of our Compensation Committee.
 Mr. Martell's employment will be on an "at will" basis.
-Pursuant to the Martell Employment Agreement, Mr. Martell was granted an option to purchase 1,704,328 shares of our common stock, of which 25% of the total number of shares subject to the option vested on March 15, 2023 and 1/48th of the total number of shares subject to the option vest monthly thereafter, subject in each case to Mr. Martell's continued service to us on each vesting date.
+Pursuant to the Martell Employment Agreement, Mr. Martell was granted an option to purchase 1,704,328 shares of our common stock, of which 25% of the total number of shares subject to the option vested on March 15, 2023 and 1/48th of the total number of shares subject to the option vested on March 15, 2023 and 1/48th of the total number of shares subject to the option vest monthly thereafter, subject in each case to Mr. Martell's continued service to us on each vesting date.
 The agreement further provided that in the event we close an equity financing of at least \$50 million after the date of commencement of Mr. Martell's employment with us, then, promptly following the closing of such financing, and subject to approval by the Board or the Compensation Committee thereof, Mr. Martell would be granted an additional option to purchase 1.0% of the outstanding shares of our common stock (the "True-Up Option"), measured as of the date of grant.
 On February 2, 2023, Mr. Martell was granted an option to purchase 1,093,831 shares of our common stock in satisfaction of our obligation to issue the True-Up Option to Mr. Martell.
-The True-Up Option will vest over four years, with 25% of the total number of shares subject to the True-Up Option vesting monthly thereafter, subject in each case to Mr. Martell's continued service to us on each vesting date.
+The True-Up Option will vest over four years, with 25% of the total number of shares subject to the True-Up Option vesting on February 2, 2024 and 1/48th of the total number of shares subject to the True-Up Option vesting date.

 In addition, the Martell Employment Agreement provides that if Mr. Martell's employment with us is terminated by us without "Cause" or by Mr. Martell for "Good Reason" (as each term is defined in the Martell Employment Agreement), then Mr. Martell shall be entitled to receive 18 months of his base salary, payable in accordance with our payroll cycle, subject to Mr. Martell executing a release in favor of us.
-On April 13, 2023, we entered into an amendment to the Martell Employment Agreement with Mr. Martell (the "Martell Amendment"), which additionally provides that, in the event Mr. Martell's employment is terminated by us without "Cause" or is terminated by Mr. Martell for "Good Reason" (as each term is defined in the Employment Agreement), in either case within 24 months following a "Change in Control" of us (as defined in the Martell Amendment), all of the outstanding equity awards held by Mr. Martell shall become fully vested, subject to Mr. Martell executing a release in favor of us.
 The Martell Employment Agreement further provides that Mr. Martell is not eligible for payments or benefits under the Severance Plan (as defined below).